Durkan adds shelter, homeless outreach and support for vehicle campers in Seattle budget

 - Seattle City Council approves $700 million renovation of KeyArena

-Durkan’s proposal earmarks $250,000 for a new overnight parking lot program for people living in cars and recreational vehicles.
-The pilot is patterned after a San Diego program, which as The Seattle Times reported in May, is more efficient and cost-effective than the city’s own faltering safe parking lot effort.
+Durkan’s proposal earmarks $250,000 for a new overnight parking-lot program for people living in cars and recreational vehicles.

+The pilot is patterned after a San Diego program, which, as The Seattle Times reported in May, is more efficient and cost-effective than the city’s own faltering safe parking-lot effort.

-The proposal also adds case managers at Seattle’s tiny house villages, reflecting concerns, spotlighted in a Seattle Times story, that few people were finding permanent housing at a village that lacked case management.
+The proposal also adds case managers at Seattle’s tiny-house villages, reflecting concerns, spotlighted in a Seattle Times story, that few people were finding permanent housing at a village that lacked case management.

-In one notable development, Seattle Housing and Resource Effort (SHARE) officials said Monday Durkan’s budget eliminates funding for its network of basic emergency shelters.
+In one notable development, Seattle Housing and Resource Effort (SHARE) officials said Monday that Durkan’s budget eliminates funding for its network of basic emergency shelters.

 Seattle previously

-rejected SHARE’s application for funding during last year’s competitive bidding round, but Seattle City Council restore its operating funding a month later.
+rejected SHARE’s application for funding during last year’s competitive bidding round, but the Seattle City Council restored its operating funding a month later.
 SHARE officials could not be immediately reached for comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.